kcao1199/Cao_Robertson-MADA-Project/code/analysis-code/README.md

-This 'analysis-code' folder will contain the code used for analysis in an R document, which is pulled in chunks to a Quarto document.
+This 'analysis-code' folder will contain the quarto documents, including both code and analysis commentary.
+Please run the .qmd files in numerical, starting with `analysis1.qmd` onwards.

 Notes to ourselves [ignore if reviewing this project]: